lucasrla/dev-notes/python/setup.md

 # My Python setup

-A Python setup that fits all my needs is complex.

-I need isolated environments, proper support for `conda`, decent management of multiple Python versions, and so on.
+A Python setup that fits all my needs is complex: I need isolated environments, proper `conda` support, decent management of multiple Python versions, etc.

-Here is a website dedicated to my setup: [lucasrla.github.io/python-on-macos](https://lucasrla.github.io/python-on-macos/).
+So, here is a website dedicated to the Python setup that I have carefully developed: [lucasrla.github.io/python-on-macos](https://lucasrla.github.io/python-on-macos/).